 In fact, one would go so far to say that Taraji P. Henson’s efforts at comedy are what pushes What Men Want from a blandly formulaic multiplex comedy into bad movie stakes.
 Her stumbling gait through the early scenes resembles someone trying to wear heels for the first time, the scene where she tries to comically struggles to take a top off at a boxing ring are bizarre, while her sexual contortions on top of Aldis Hodge feel like they belong more in a film where she is playing someone demonically possessed.
 They are scenes that feel akin to someone with a serious motor neuron disease trying to play slapstick comedy and make for a mind-bogglingly ghastly viewing experience.
-The scene where she interrupts a wedding with revelations about the groom before everything descends into chaos is an embarrassment that both she should regard as a career low point.
+The scene where she interrupts a wedding with revelations about the groom before everything descends into chaos is an embarrassment that she should regard as a career low point.

 On the other hand, Erykah Badu, better known as an R&B singer, demonstrates unexpected comedic talents and proves to be an unexpected scene-stealer as the kooky psychic (who may well be a fraud).
 Now if only they had given the whole film over to her instead of Taraji P. Henson – you could easily see her inheriting something like the Whoopi Goldberg role in a remake of Ghost (1990).

 Everything else in the film plays utterly to formula.
 It is not even a dramatic film rather than a series of easy emotional arcs in the semblance of a film.
-And one whose outcomes are not even the slightest in doubt – that Taraji will persuade Jamal to sign on by appealing to plain decency, that she will see the error of her ways and stop being a jerk (even though there is no censure for the men who display such behaviour to even greater extremes), that she will connect back up with decent family guy Aldis Hodge after he walks out on her, that her friends will forgive her and she will bust the cheating groom, that she will succeed despite the loss of her abilities.
+And one whose outcomes are not even the slightest in doubt – that Taraji will persuade Jamal to sign on by appealing to plain decency, that she will see the error of her ways and stop being a jerk (even though there is no censure for the men who display such behaviour to even greater extremes), that she will connect back up with decent family guy Aldis Hodge after he walks out on her, that her friends will forgive her and she will bust the cheating groom, and that she will succeed despite the loss of her abilities.